 Information technology is an area often reinforced during transitions that require senior IT professionals that companies commonly don’t possess.
 They also hesitate to bring on board permanent staff for projects since the hiring process can take months to complete.
 Pharmaceutical companies instead often hire an IT partner to guide them through transitional events like the drug approval process, since they have the necessary expertise and experience required to make the project a success.

 It takes an average of 12 years and expenses of over $350 million per drug to research, develop and get to market.
 This means pharmaceutical companies make huge investments in each drug they develop.
 Only 1 in 1,000 drugs developed actually make it to trial testing, let alone to the pharmacy shelf.
 This low success rate makes it extremely important for companies to support the drug at every step of the process to give it the best chance for FDA approval.
 This means bringing on more expertise during the drug trial process to further strengthen chances of approval.

 Logically, pharma IT leaders hire a third-party IT partner with the experience and expertise to guide them through transitions.
 The IT partner must be trusted, cost effective and have the ability to meet stringent deadlines.

 Protocol Networks specializes in helping companies through unique events like an FDA drug approval, facilities expansions and other growth activities.
-As a change agent, Protocol has encountered and facilitated these kinds of situations many times.
+As a change agent, Protocol Networks has encountered and facilitated these kinds of situations many times.

 Selecting the right IT provider is critical to successfully making these transitions.
 Here are the top 4 considerations when hiring an IT partner: